 As the large sign in the photo above states, a larger Sumaq VIP lounge is opening in a few months.
-I’m hopeful it will be a big improvement.
+I’m hopeful it will be a big improvement (pun intended).
 The rendering on the sign looks great.

 Once inside the lounge, it was evident that the lounge was indeed at maximum capacity.
 I found a seat in the terrace area at the far right of the main seating area.

 The buffet and bar are located in the main seating area.

 To get an alcoholic beverage, bring your boarding pass the the bar.
 The bartender stamps it.
 Patrons are limited to two alcoholic beverages.